namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 messy; so I can see the value of this.
 You can also override the toolchain on a by directory basis; so it's a little like Python's virtualenv.

+Another interesting aspect of Rust are its macros.
+These are meant for syntactic sugar and to specify Domain Specific Languages.
+DSLs are a feature that have always interested me.
+But I note that macros are definitely a work-in-progress now; and subject to changes.

 <a name="6/8/2020"></a>
 # 6/8/2020 - Reading Rocket Docs
+My next step was Rocket's [docs](https://rocket.rs/v0.4/guide/).
+They expected a good understanding of Rust beforehand and I definitely felt that this was tested.
+Rocket feels somewhat like a DSL in Rust for building web apps.
+It's still Rust but there's a lot of macros and specific ways functions need to be used and called.
+Rocket doesn't provide a templating engine or database ORM so I will need to include these.

+<a name="6/9/2020"></a>
+# 6/9/2020 -
+My first task was to get